QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 ### Advanced Configuration

 The `qubes-gpg-client-wrapper` script sets the `QUBES_GPG_DOMAIN` variable automatically based on the content of the file `/rw/config/gpg-split-domain`, which should be set to the name of the GPG backend VM.
-This file survives the AppVM reboot, of course.
+This file survives the app qube reboot, of course.

 ```shell_session
 [user@work-email ~]$ sudo bash
 [root@work-email ~]$ echo "work-gpg" > /rw/config/gpg-split-domain
 ```

-Split GPG's default qrexec policy requires the user to enter the name of the AppVM containing GPG keys on each invocation.
+Split GPG's default qrexec policy requires the user to enter the name of the app qube containing GPG keys on each invocation.
 To improve usability for applications like Thunderbird with Enigmail, in `dom0` place the following line at the top of the file `/etc/qubes-rpc/policy/qubes.Gpg`:

 ```
 work-email  work-gpg  allow
 ```

-where `work-email` is the Thunderbird + Enigmail AppVM and `work-gpg` contains your GPG keys.
+where `work-email` is the Thunderbird + Enigmail app qube and `work-gpg` contains your GPG keys.

 You may also edit the qrexec policy file for Split GPG in order to tell Qubes your default gpg vm (qrexec prompts will appear with the gpg vm preselected as the target, instead of the user needing to type a name in manually).
 To do this, append `,default_target=<vmname>` to `ask` in `/etc/qubes-rpc/policy/qubes.Gpg`.
 For the examples given on this page: